THISISDINOSAUR/Anatomy/README.md

 - Investigate stalling requests
 Sometimes requests take a long time, should investigate why

+- Update parameter sliders when setting a preset

 - Refactor rendering to be more generic
 Currently uses a hard coded 'initial position'